-Each student at VCS sets goals for themselves to achieve over the course of the school year.
-These goals are reinforced by their Advisor and their classroom teachers.
+Each student at VCS creates a Personal Learning Plan with his or her Academic Team.
+An Academic Team is made up of the student, the student's parents or guardians, and the advisor.
 Others may also be a part of this team depending on the student's need; paras who work closely with the student, special education teachers, or grandparents have been a part of student's teams.

-To ensure plans reflect the student as a whole and best help a team set goals and develop a plan to achieve them PLP's expectations have been expanded to include Reading Plans, Writing Plans, short- and long-term goals, testing results (NWEA, MCA) with plans to address areas of strength and weaknesses, and fitness plans.
+To ensure plans reflect the student as a whole and best help a team set goals and develop a plan to achieve them PLP's expectations have been expanded to include Reading Plans, Writing Plans, short and long term goals, testing results (NWEA, MCA, HOPE) with plans to address areas of strength and weaknesses, and fitness plans.
+PLP's will be used to guide instruction and project planning and will be revisited each block to review progress.
+PLP's will serve as the basis of student led conferences in the future.